sebkaster/CarND-LaneLines-P1/writeup.md

 #### 3. Grayscale Transform

-The resulting image is converted into gray scaled image in order to detect shapes, see Fig. 5.
-In a greyscale image the value of each pixel is a single sample representing the amount of light.
+The resulting image is converted into a grayscale image in order to detect shapes, see Fig. 5.
+In a grayscale image the value of each pixel is a single sample representing the amount of light.

 ![Example Image](examples/grayscaled.jpg)
 **Figure 3** - Grayscale Image